rayme3000/azure-vm-demo/README.md

 <h2>Demonstration Summary</h2>
-<p> In this demo, we will be executing the following:</p>
+<p> In this demo, we will be executing the following with AWS S3:</p>

-- Building a Virtual Machine (VM) in Azure
-- Remoting into our VM with RDP and browsing the internet
-- Logging out and deleting our VM from our Azure Subscription

-<h2>Environments and Technologies Used</h2>

-- Windows 10
-- Resource Groups (Azure)
-- VMs (Azure)
+- Creating buckets
-- Microsoft Remote Desktop
+- Uploading and grouping files
+- Deleting files and buckets

 <h2>Operating Systems Used </h2>